What is tobacco?

 Tobacco is often used when making cannabis cigarettes or joints.
 Both rolling tobacco and tobacco removed from packet cigarettes are mixed with resin or herbal cannabis and rolled into cigarette papers.

 Tobacco smoking involves the inhalation of tar, nicotine, carbon monoxide and other gases.
 Nicotine is a stimulant drug which increases pulse rate and blood pressure.
 Regular smokers often find smoking combats anxiety and stress, helps concentration and alleviates boredom.
 Some also find it suppresses appetite.
-First time users often feel sick, dizzy and suffer headache.
+First time users often feel sick, dizzy and suffer headaches.

 Tolerance develops quickly to the effects of nicotine so more is needed to get an effect.
 Most people who smoke become dependent and feel restless and anxious if they try to stop.
 Very few people find they can just have the occasional cigarette.
 They tend to either smoke a number a day or not smoke at all.